 - Bottled juice loses it’s live enzymes and a large part of its nutritional value

 There’s Nothing Better Than Fresh Living Food.
-I Believe The Best Way To Save Money And Get The Very Best Quality Of “Living” Pomegranate Is To Grow Your Own Trees!
+The Best Way To Save Money Is To Grow Your Own Trees!
+Also, Get The Very Best Quality Of “Living” Pomegranate

-The pomegranate tree is very easy to grow and one small tree can produce an abundance of pomegranates each year.
+The pomegranate tree is very easy to grow.
+Thus, it only takes one small tree to produce an abundance of pomegranates each year.
 I personally have several trees on my property in California and recommend you consider growing your own trees, too.
-Pomegranate trees are beautiful and will complement virtually any landscape design.
+In addition, pomegranate trees are beautiful and will complement virtually any landscape design.

-Pomegranate is a small southern tree, but can grow anywhere in the country as a patio plant.
-So, if you happen to live in NJ, all you would need to do is bring it in a garage or indoors for the coldest part of winter.
+Pomegranate is a small southern tree.
+Also, it can grow anywhere in the country as a patio plant.
+Please note, you will need to bring it inside for the coldest part of winter.